 Discover Raasay’s secret beaches and exciting wildlife, cycle around the island, or head to the outdoor centre for a kayak around the Inner Sound.
 Whether you are visiting for a day or staying a bit longer, here’s some fun activities (in no particular order):

-Dun Caan is Raasay’s flat-topped peak that sits like a fort watching over the island as its stories unfold.
+Dun Caan is the Isle of Raasay’s flat-topped peak that sits like a fort watching over the island as its stories unfold.
 Dùn means fort/fortress in Gaelic, and you will spot it in many other place names around Scotland.

 With endless views overlooking Applecross on the mainland, and out west to the Cuillin on Skye, the Outer Hebrides and beyond, you won’t be disappointed.